ComplianceAsCode/content/docs/manual/developer/02_building_complianceascode.md

 ```bash
 dnf install -y ansible python3
 ```
-Than you can download the ansible role:
+Then you can download the ansible role:
 ```bash
 ansible-galaxy install marcusburghardt.ansible_role_openscap
 ```